mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2015-09-11-paper-3-features.md

 Yes, you've read correctly --- Paper is now a universal iOS app that works on both iPad and iPhone.
 Every time I open Paper on my iPhone 5s I'm amazed all of the features found on the iPad version made the journey over.
 Much like the complete UI overhaul in [version 1.6.1](http://news.fiftythree.com/post/79379441335/the-paper-ios-7-update-is-here-brighter-fresher), I got the sense that the team at FiftyThree re-evaluated every bit of the app for 3.0.
 Even if that meant modifying a few of Paper's defining characteristics[^changes] in order to make the overall experience more intuitive and fluid.

 [^changes]: Yes the journal book view and zoom loupe have gone away.
-Change is good, deal with it {% include icon.html name="deal-with-it" %}.
+Change is good, deal with it {% icon deal-with-it %}.

 <figure>
   <img src="{{ site.url }}/images/paper-3-store.jpg" alt="Paper 3.0 App Store screenshot">